Burnaby women's counselling

 Is it possible to heal from childhood abuse?

 Yes, it is possible to heal from childhood abuse.
 Every client has a unique healing journey, and while sometimes it takes time to process and recover, it is possible to heal.
-Counselling in Burnaby supports individuals who want to process and heal from childhood abuse.
+Counselling in Burnaby supports women who want to process and heal from childhood abuse.
 As a Burnaby therapist, I have supported several clients on their healing journeys.
 What if I told you that you can do hard things?

 Why are some people abusive?